lubosz/liblub/README.md

 ## Dependencies

-You need the following packages on Ubuntu. (other distros similar)
+You need the following packages on Ubuntu.

-`$ sudo aptitude install build-essential cmake libqt4-dev libgrantlee-dev libboost-dev`
+`$ sudo aptitude install build-essential cmake libqt4-dev libqt4-opengl-dev libgrantlee-dev libboost-dev`

 You also need assimp (i.e. from git).